 There are other algorithms that integrate several blind algorithms.
 An example is presented by Dimakopoulos et al. (2003).
 Basically, each agent has a local registry with k resources and the agent that offers them.
 Each agent is connected to a set of neighbors.
 The system is modeled as a directed graph.
 When an agent receives a query about a resource and it does not have it, the agent redirects the query to its neighbors following a flooding-based algorithm.
-The authors present three algorithms: (i) pure flooding algorithm; (ii) teaming algorithm (the agent propagates the message to only a set of its neighbors to a set in the first propagation and then each neighbor continues the propagation to only one of its neighbors).
+The authors present three algorithms: (i) pure flooding algorithm; (ii) teaming algorithm (the agent propagates the message to only a set of its neighbors with a certain probability); and (iii) random paths (the agent limits the number of neighbors to a set in the first propagation and then each neighbor continues the propagation to only one of its neighbors).
 Furthermore, the proposal considers the problem of updates when agents move or leave the system.
 Two mechanisms are proposed: inverted cache, and update flooding.
 The first one implies that each agent should maintain a list with all the agents that have references to it.
 This could create maintenance problems if the documents of agents are spread in many registries.
 The second mechanism is based on flooding update messages until a TTL limit; therefore, some entries could be obsolete due to the TTL limit.